HackBulgaria/Angular-2/README.md

 Throughout the course we'll be learning Angular 2 fundamentals - setup, components, services, routes, deployment, etc.

-TypeScript will be the language of choice for the building of our applications.
+TypeScript will be the language of choice when we're building our applications.

 ## Course Program